Tarform unveils Luna e-moto for folks who may not like motorcycles – TechCrunch

 On how Tarform plans to compete with these e-motorcycle players, Kravtchouk explained that’s not the company’s priority.
 “We’re not even close in production to Zero or the other big guys, but that’s not our intention.
 Think of the [Luna] as a custom production bike,” he said.

 “We did not set out to build a bike that is fastest or has the longest range,” Kravtchouk added.
-“We set out to build a bike that completely revises the manufacturing and supply chain of e-motorcycles in a way where we ethically source our materials and create an ethical supply-chain.”
+“We set out to build a bike that completely revises the manufacturing and supply chain of e-motorcycles in a way where we ethically source our materials and create an ethical supply chain.”

-For this mission, Tarform has obtained funding from several family offices and angel investors, including LA based M13.
-The Brooklyn based e-motorcycle company is taking pre-orders on its new Luna and pursuing a Series-A funding round for 2021, according to CEO Taras Kravtchouk.
+For this mission, Tarform has obtained funding from several family offices and angel investors, including LA-based M13.
+The Brooklyn-based e-motorcycle company is taking pre-orders on its new Luna and is pursuing a Series A funding round for 2021, according to Kravtchouk.